 In the medical industry, nylon is used to prototyping and creating educational anatomical models, as well as making parts for medical applications.
 BASF’s Polyamide 6- Ultramid has recently been used to manufacture custom 3D printed prostheses.
 It is a carbon fiber reinforced nylon for greater strength and weight reduction.

 Due to the fact that prosthetic hoppers are subjected to high loads, they must show improved mechanical properties.
 Due to this fact, nylon turns out to be a suitable material for this type of application.

 PRODUCTION OF CONSUMER GOODS

 Moreover, nylon 3D printing is used not only in industry.
 Additive technologies are becoming more and more popular, and thus the range of 3D printing applications is expanding.
-As an example of 3D printing from polyamide, we can mention the additive manufacturing of mascara brushes for Chanel, which decided to 3D print, due to the fact that the technology allowed to bypass the limitations associated with the injection method used so far.
+As an example of 3D printing from polyamide, we can mention the additive manufacturing of mascara brushes for Chanel.
+Additive technology allowed to bypass the limitations associated with the injection method used so far.
 In addition to reducing the time and cost of creating more than 100 prototypes, thanks to additive technologies, it was possible to develop a unique brush shape.